gmitirol/empop-use/docs/using_empop.md

 **Standard query settings** disregard discrepancies in hotspot length variant regions between query and database sequences.

 ### 4.2.
 Result
-The execution of a database query automatically directs the user to the Results tab.
+The execution of a database query automatically directs the user to the **RESULTS** tab.
 Sample ID, query range(s) and mitotype are indicated in the header.
 The following information is listed in the results table:

 - total number of observed matches in the entire database
 - number of observed matches sorted by geographic origin